Nursery Ideas to Inspire Beautiful Baby Rooms for Boys and Girls

 Baby Boy Nursery Ideas

 Baby boy nursery themes often lean into adventure, coziness, and a little touch of nostalgia.
-Over the years, I’ve seen everything from classic navy-and-white rooms to soft woodland palettes with gentle greens and browns.
+Across many finished nurseries, I’ve seen everything from classic navy-and-white rooms to soft woodland palettes with gentle greens and browns.
 What I love most is how boy nurseries often carry a sense of story — whether that’s a favorite childhood hobby, a family memory, or a style that simply makes the room feel calm and safe.
-If your little one’s room is inspired by family hobbies or favorite adventures, you might enjoy my motocross nursery decals guide, which shows fun ways to add racing-style wall art and energizing accents that still feel soft and baby-friendly.

 Baby Girl Nursery Ideas